RheaAdh/Diet-Workout-LLM-Test-App/README.md

-# Tailored diet and workout plan
+# Diet and workout plan using Hugging Face

 ## User Input and Preferences
 - Age